IT Cleaning Ltd Magazine Article published in Cleanroom Technology

 Data Centre Alliance have published a best practice document.

 The below CISCO Hardware warranty and limited warranty in the End User License Agreement (“Software warranty”) do not apply if the Software, Hardware Product or any other equipment upon which the Software is authorized by Cisco or its suppliers or licensors to be used (a) has been altered, except by Cisco or its authorized representative, (b) has not been installed, operated, repaired, or maintained in accordance with instructions supplied by Cisco, (c) has been subjected to abnormal physical or electrical stress, abnormal environmental conditions, misuse, negligence, or accident; or (d) is licensed for beta, evaluation, testing or demonstration purposes.
 The Software warranty also does not apply to (e) any temporary Software modules; (f) any Software not posted on Cisco’s Software Center (on Cisco.com URL where Cisco makes the Software publicly available to licensed customers); (g) any Software that Cisco expressly provides on an “AS IS” basis on Cisco’s Software Center; or (h) any Software for which Cisco does not receive a license fee.
 (See: Cisco warranty.)
+Also see Guidelines and Best Practices for the Installation and Maintenance of Data Networking Equipment Chapter 3.
+This discusses dust and particulate contamination within data centres and how to control this.

 For a free site survey and quotation or further information please contact Stephen Yates 0870 0052581 or firstname.lastname@example.org